barryclark/jekyll-now/_posts/2021-05-21-3-rite-of-spring.md

 ### What I’ve been up to

 I’ve been fully enjoying the nice weather in New York before the summer heat rolls around.
 On one Friday, I discovered a new deli near my apartment, bought a buffet box with a cold soda, and enjoyed my lunch on the Prospect Park grass underneath a giant tree.
 On another weekend, I joined with a college friend from out of town to catch up, do a bit of shopping, and dine in Manhattan.
-Most other times, I’ve been keeping up with an exercise schedule whenever I can get up in the morning.
+Most other times, I’ve been keeping up with an outdoors running schedule whenever I can get up in the cooler morning.

 I’ve also ridden a Citi bike for the first time!
 Last time I rode a bike in general was around 5 years ago, partially because I had a fear of riding bikes in New York City and getting run over.
 However, I live near an area with dedicated bike lanes, so getting back onto a bike felt much safer.
 The first-time experience is summarized as such:
 * *The first 30 seconds back on the bike* - A bit of apprehension as I got my bearings on my balance and the bike controls.